My Plantiful Cooking

 ❔Commonly asked questions

-Is red curry dairy-free ?
+Is Thai red curry paste vegan?

 Vegan Thai red curry served in a white bowl with a spoon.